irozgar/gulp-rev-versions-bundle/README.md

         - another_package
 ```

+**WARNING** If your Symfony version is 3.0 you should be using the versions 1.x of twig
+because twig 2.0 introduced some changes that broke compatibility with that version of
+Symfony after its support finished ([link](https://github.com/symfony/symfony/issues/20284)).

 #### Symfony version = 3.1

 This symfony version introduced a new option to configure the version strategy.